SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab/index.md

                     </p>

                     <p>
-                      If you're not sure, open the Windows Calculator, switch to the programmer view and type the number you'd like to use and you'll see a <strong>HEX</strong>adecimal, <strong>DEC</strong>imal, <strong>OCT</strong>al and <strong>BIN</strong>ary notation version of the number.
+                      If you're not sure, open the Windows Calculator, switch to the programmer view and type the number you'd like to use and you'll see a **HEX**adecimal, **DEC**imal, **OCT**al and **BIN**ary notation version of the number.
 It also includes a bit-toggling keypad you can use to get a better feel for how binary math works.
                     </p>

                     <p>